skyh/multilinkus/readme.md

-# multilinkus
+# Multilinkus
-Multilinkus is a browser extension allowing to open multiple links from page
+Multilinkus is a browser extension allowing to open multiple links from page.